 Both types of safari have their advantages, you just need to choose the one that suits your requirements best.

 A fly-in safari is a good idea if you are limited on time.
 A flight of one hour can often save you a drive of 4-5, maximising your time on safari.
 Fly-in safaris also offer you a great view of the landscapes as you fly over.
 They are also good if you are prone to travel sickness or suffer from a bad back and want to avoid bumpy roads!
 Fly-in safaris are more expensive because of the cost of the flights and more often than not you will then join other camp guests in camp vehicles for the safaris, although you can pay a supplement for exclusive use at some properties.

 On a drive-in safari you tend to see more of the country, driving through the everyday villages, countryside, fields and forests.
 You have your own private vehicle and so complete flexibility to move at a pace that suits you.
-You are met at the airport by your vehicle and guide who will stay with you throughout your holiday until he drops you at the airport at the end.
-It gives you the chance to really get to know your guide and through talking with him to get an understanding about the country and culture - all our guides are local and speak excellent English.
+You are met at the airport by your vehicle and guide who will stay with you throughout your holiday until being dropped back at the airport.
+This gives you the chance to really get to know your guide and through talking with him/her to get an understanding about the country and culture - all our guides are local and speak excellent English.
 Some drives are, however, long and the roads are of an African standard!
 Drive-in safaris are more economical than fly-in safaris.
-Your choice of lodges is a bit more restricted to those that are a bit larger and often driver/guide accommodation.
+Your choice of lodge is a bit more restricted with a drive-in safari, to those that are a bit larger and can accommodate driver/guides.

 In Kenya we offer micro-vans - custom safari vehicles with pop top roofs - as well as 4x4 safari vehicles.
 In Tanzania, all the vehicles are 4x4 with a fridge and charging facility.
 The northern circuit in Tanzania is perfect for a drive-in safari.